Updated 1/22/2026

 Anoka County

-• Assistance: Available through the Center for Energy and Environment (CEE) or specific city programs (e.g., Coon Rapids Mortgage Assistance).
+• Assistance: Provides up to $18,000 (county routes buyers to Minnesota Housing's Start Up loan), available through the Center for Energy and Environment (CEE) or specific city programs (e.g., Coon Rapids Mortgage Assistance).

 • Eligibility: First-time homebuyers purchasing in Anoka County.